 Troubleshoot Common Yarn Issues

 Even after a successful installation, you may encounter configuration issues that prevent Yarn from working correctly.
-Typically, most problems stem from Node.js version mismatches, permission conflicts, or PnP compatibility with certain packages.
-Below are the most common problems and their solutions based on issues frequently reported in the Yarn community.
+Most problems stem from Node.js version mismatches, permission conflicts, or PnP compatibility with certain packages.
+The following sections cover the most common problems and their solutions based on issues frequently reported in the Yarn community.

 Corepack Not Found